Royal Veterinary College (University of London)

 Ambience: The Camden campus is in direct contrast to the rural setting in Hertfordshire, close to other university colleges and central student facilities.
 The countryside campus stands alone and has most of the sports facilities; Potter's Bar and Hatfield are the nearest towns.

 Who's the boss?
-Professor Stuart Reid is principal and joined from the faculty of veterinary medicine at the University of Glasgow in 2011.
+Professor Stuart Reid is principal and Vice President, joining from the faculty of veterinary medicine at the University of Glasgow in 2011.

 UCAS code: R84